skythelimitdt/myprojects/README.md

 ### Mars Data Scraping and Climate Analysis

-**Technology Used:** Jupyter Lab, Python, Splinter, Beautiful Soup, Pandas, Matplotlib, JSON
+**Tech Stack:** Jupyter Lab, Python, Splinter, Beautiful Soup, Pandas, Matplotlib, JSON

 - **Web Scraping for Mars News** – Used Splinter and Beautiful Soup to extract article titles and preview text from the Mars news website, storing the data in a structured format.
 - **Scraping and Analyzing Mars Weather Data** – Collected temperature and atmospheric pressure data from a Mars weather site, structured it into a Pandas DataFrame, and conducted analysis to identify climate trends on Mars.